floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization/01-introduction.typ

 The motivation for the research question is discussed in @introduction.

-In current literature, several systematic mapping studies related to microservices architecture have been conducted @systematic_mapping_study_1 @systematic_mapping_study_2, as well as systematic literature reviews related to microservice decomposition /* TODO: systematic literature reviews */.
+In current literature, several systematic mapping studies related to microservices architecture have been conducted @alshuqayran_etal_2016 @pahl_jamshidi_2016, as well as systematic literature reviews related to microservice decomposition /* TODO: systematic literature reviews */.
-However, in these studies the techniques described are mainly used as an aid for the software architect when identifying microservice candidates.
+However, in these studies the methods described are mainly used as an aid for the software architect when identifying microservice candidates.
-Therefore, we believe that there is a need for a systematic literature review aimed at summarizing existing literature regarding fully automated techniques for modularization of monolith codebases.
+Therefore, we believe that there is a need for a systematic literature review aimed at summarizing existing literature regarding automated and semi-automated methods for modularization of monolith codebases.

+Automated methods for modularization are techniques that autonomously perform the entire decomposition process, without requiring intervention of a software architect.
+The resulting architecture is then presented to the software architect for validation and implementation.
+Semi-automated methods for modularization are techniques that assist the software architect in the decomposition process, but do not perform the entire process autonomously.
+The software architect is required to make decisions during the process, and is left with several final proposals to choose from.
+Automated methods are of particular interest, as they take away the manual effort required from the software architect to analyze and decompose the monolith codebase.

 As a search strategy, the following platforms were queried for relevant publications:
 + IEEE Xplore#footnote[https://ieeexplore.ieee.org/]